American literature, environmental studies, creative writing

 Western Washington University, MA and BA, 1980 and 1978

-Holding Common Ground: The Individual and Public Lands in the American West (ed. with Derrick Knowles, EWU P, 2005)
+Holding Common Ground: The Individual and Public Lands in the American West (ed. with Derrick Knowles, EWU P, 2005).

 Graduate Research in Literature

 Faulkner and Frost

-American Literature I & II The Graphic Novel
+American Literature I & II

-View the original version of this page.
+View the desktop version of this page.